cbsd/cbsd.io/docs/cbsd/docs/What-you-need-to-know-about.md

 % zfs mount $jname_file_system
 ```

 The second-largest directory in the CBSD hierarchy is `$workdir/var/db/`.
 This directory is where the configuration files for all of the jails created are stored.
 All jail settings are stored in the jails table in an SQLite3 database.
-The symbolic link `${workdir}/var/db/local.sqlite should` always point to the correct/ current database.
+The symbolic link `${workdir}/var/db/local.sqlite should` always points to the correct/current database.
 The table schema is described in the file `${workdir}/share/local-jails.schema`.
 SQLite3 can be used to query information about all jails on a node.
 For example, to see all jails on the node, and their IP address' execute;

 ```